 The ESRU initiates several projects that encourage future and young specialists in urology to acquire new perspectives by exchanging knowledge, experience and becoming familiar with various urology departments across Europe.

 Read more about ESRU

-The EAU animated video on URS was developed with an unrestricted grant from Boston Scientific
+The EAU surgical procedure videos pertaining to kidney stone removal were developed with an unrestricted grant from Boston Scientific